SystemsApproach/tcpcc/avoidance.rst

 given in :numref:`Figure %s <fig-trace3>`.
 The top graph traces the connection’s congestion window; it shows the same information as the traces given in the previous chapter.
-The middle and bottom graphs depict new information: The middle graph shows the average sending rate as measured at the source, and the bottom graph shows the average queue length as measured at the bottleneck router.
+The middle and bottom graphs depict new information: the middle graph shows the average sending rate as measured at the source, and the bottom graph shows the average queue length as measured at the bottleneck router.
 All three graphs are synchronized in time.
 In the period between 4.5 and 6.0 seconds